Building a distributed measurement system with OXYGEN-NET

 What is OXYGEN-NET?

-OXYGEN-NET is a feature for DEWETRON products, enabling the integration of multiple DEWE-systems on the same Ethernet network into a unified, high-channel-count measurement system.
-An OXYGEN-NET system consists of multiple Slave devices and one Master device.
-All devices within the network are fully synchronized, enabling both individual management and centralized control via the Master device.
+OXYGEN-NET is a feature for DEWETRON products, enabling the integration of multiple DEWEx-systems on the same Ethernet network into a unified, high-channel-count measurement system.
+An OXYGEN-NET system consists of at least one Slave device and one Master device, but cn also include multiple Slave devices and multiple Master devices.
+All devices within the network are fully synchronized, enabling both individual management and centralized control via any Master device.

 The schematic shown in Fig.1 displays an example of an OXYGEN-NET system.
 This specific case shows three DEWEx devices connected to an external Master PC, whereas the leftmost device acts as the synchronization Master.